Wheelchair accessible vehicles

 The roadworthiness test is based on the vehicle category not on the use of the vehicle or whether it is registered as private or commercial.

-A vehicle category is assigned depending on the number of seats in a vehicle and its weight.
+A vehicle category is assigned depending on the number of seats in a vehicle, it's goods carrying capacity and its weight.